- What Are Food Cravings?

 These urges, at times, are so strong that you wouldn’t let anything come your way.
 Ever wondered how it affects your baby and your body?

-What are Food Cravings?
+What Are Food Cravings?

 When a person develops sudden urges to eat particular foods, it is called a food craving.
-Cravings are extremely common during pregnancy and is something almost every woman goes through.
+Cravings are extremely common during pregnancy and are something almost every woman goes through.
 They generally occur in the first and second trimester of pregnancy.

-Why do Pregnancy Cravings Develop?
+Why Do Pregnancy Cravings Develop?

 You must have surely wondered as to why this undying pang arises from time to time.

 While there is no accurate explanation for food cravings during pregnancy, it is commonly believed that they are a sign of nutritional deficiency in the expectant mother.
 The body craves nutrients like vitamins and minerals which it lacks due to the increased requirement during pregnancy.
 This lack of nutrients causes pregnancy cravings.